Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap: Additional discussions and related work

 In \cite{Karnin2013}, they propose the Sequential Halving (SH) strategy and show the performance guarantee

+where $K > 2$ is the number of the arms in the MAB problems.
 In \cite{faella2020rapidly}, they show that the complexity of the BAI with a fixed budget can be refined by using the variances as well as the gap.
 They introduce the complexity term

-and propose the strategy called Variance-Based Rejects (VBR).
+where $\Delta_a = \mu_1 - \mu_a$ and $\mu_a$ is the expected reward of arm $a$ in the MAB problems. and propose the strategy called Variance-Based Rejects (VBR).
 They prove a performance guarantee of VBR of the form

 Their results suggest that the complexities of \citet{Audibert2010, Karnin2013} have some room for improvement depending on the variance of the distribution.